 Participants (playing students):

-All participants receive three one-hour public masterclasses and perform at the Participants’ Recital on 1 August.
+All participants receive three public masterclasses and perform at the Participants’ Recital on 7 August.
 Although we try to accommodate participants’ choice of teachers, we cannot guarantee that everyone will receive tuition from their preferred professors.

-Participants are provided with a Festival Pass which includes entry to all concerts, lectures and masterclasses.
+Participants are provided with a Festival Pass which includes entry to all events.

 Observers (non-playing attendees):

-Full-time observers are provided with a Festival Pass which includes entry to all concerts, lectures and masterclasses.
-Observers may request private tuition (£80 per hour).
+Full-time observers are provided with a Festival Pass which includes entry to all events.
+Observers may request private tuition with a conservatoire professor chosen by the Festival (£80 per hour).
 Due to limited availability, tuition slots will be allocated on a ‘first-come, first-served’ basis.

 Our staff are happy to advise you about your journey to and from the Festival.